Skeeve/FavSort/src/artifacts/Readme.md

 The `build-id.txt` File contains the "build id" of the executable.
 When installing on the Anbernic device, the Version and build id will be displayed for a few seconds.
 You can compare the displayed build id with the one in the file.
-If the time is to short, you can always recall this screen later.
+If the time is too short, you can always recall this screen later.

 Copy the `Install Favsort.sh` File to the `Roms/PORTS` directory of the sdcard (TF1 or TF2).